Star Trek: Television series

+Films

-Paramount Pictures has produced thirteen Star Trek feature films, the most recent being released in July 2016.
+Paramount Pictures has produced thirteen Star Trek feature films.
 The first six films continue the adventures of the cast of the Original Series; the seventh film, Generations, was intended as a transition from original cast to the cast of the Next Generation; the next three films focused completely on the Next Generation cast.

-The eleventh film and its sequels occur in an alternate timeline with a new cast portraying the Original Series characters.
-Leonard Nimoy portrayed an elderly Spock in the films, providing a narrative link to what became known as the Prime Timeline.
-The alternate timeline was named "The Kelvin Timeline" by Star Trek Encyclopedia writers Michael and Denise Okuda, in honor of the starship USS Kelvin which was first seen in the 2009 film.
+The eleventh film was widely considered to be a reboot of the franchise, despite being a continuation set in an alternate timeline known as the "Kelvin Timeline".
+Additionally, streaming service Paramount+ has released a television film, Star Trek: Section 31.